saie100/RoboBoat_TU/networking/RouterBackups/README.md

 ---
 ## TP-Link AC1200 ##

 ***Identical steps to those required for the TP-Link AC1750.
-Follow the steps outlined about to backup and restore this router's configuration.***
+Follow the steps outlined above to backup and restore this router's configuration.***
+This router's management portal is located at at [192.168.1.2](http://192.168.1.2) if the router was configured using the files in this directory, or [192.168.0.1](http://192.168.0.1) if the router has since been reset.

 ---
 ## GL.iNet GL-AR750 ##

-1. Select the "**MORE SETTINGS**" drop-down menu on the left side of the router management portal (located at [192.168.0.1](http://192.168.0.1) if the router was configured using the files in this directory.
+1. Select the "**MORE SETTINGS**" drop-down menu on the left side of the router management portal (located at [192.168.0.1](http://192.168.0.1) if the router was configured using the files in this directory, or [192.168.8.1](http://192.168.8.1) if the router has since been reset).

 2. Select "**Advanced**" from the drop-down meny.